How To Get a UK Buy-to-Let Mortgage As A Non-UK Resident

 Here’s what you’re looking at:

-For single let properties (i.e. Not HMOs) you're typically looking at 5.5% to 6.5% (as of mid-2025) which is higher than for UK residents, since lenders see you as higher risk.
+For single let properties (i.e. Not HMOs) you're typically looking at 5% to 6% (as of Q4 2025) which is higher than for UK residents, since lenders see you as higher risk.

-Fixed and variable rates are available — most of our expat clients go for a 2 or 5 year fixed rate for stability.
+Fixed and variable rates are available.
+Most of our clients go for a 2 or 5 year fixed rate for stability.

-This means you’ll need a 25% or 20% deposit minimum, though some lenders may ask for 30–35%, especially if you’re self-employed.
+This means you’ll need a 25% or 20% deposit minimum, though some lenders may ask for 30–35%, especially if you’re seen as high-risk.

-Expect to pay around £995 to £1995 depending on the complexity and the broker.
-If you want a broker recommendation, reach out to us at info@expatpropertyinvestments.com
+Expect to pay around £1,500 depending on the complexity and the broker.
+If you want a broker recommendation, reach out to here.

-It’s worth using a broker who specialises in expat mortgages — trust us, your average high street broker will glaze over if you mention your foreign home address.
-Check out our other article on mortgages here.
+It’s worth using a broker who specialises in non-UK resident mortgages.
+Trust us, your average high street broker will glaze over if you mention your foreign home address.
+Check out our other article on non-UK resident mortgages here.

 Usually between £1,000 to £2,000, sometimes higher, and often can be added to the loan.

-Some lenders charge a % of the loan instead — e.g. 1–2% of the total.
+Some lenders charge a % of the loan instead (e.g. 1–2% of the total loan)

 Take into account that this is a fee that you will need to pay every-time you get a mortgage, so if you go for a 2 year fixed rate, after 2 years you may need to pay this fee again if you want to get another fixed rate mortgage.